sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

     gemini extensions link .
     ```

-Now, restart your Gemini CLI session.
+Now, restart your Citrux CLI session.
 The new `fetch_posts` tool will be
 available.
 You can test it by asking: "fetch posts".

 ## Step 4: Add a custom command